ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/query/data-exploration-view.markdown

-# Query : Data Exploration View
+# Query: Data Exploration View

 One of the things that tend to happen a lot when we are developing with a database is that we need to peek at the data, and a lot of the time, just looking at the data one document at a time isn't good for us.